khacoder/canuck-cp/readme.txt

 Canuck CP is a full featured ClassicPress theme offering the user many options to control the look of the theme, and many options for special pages and content.

 == Upgrade Notice ==
-* initial release
+* Version 1.0.1
+* added RTL (major change)

 == Description ==
 * Canuck CP is a full featured responsive theme that looks great on full size screens, tablets and mobile devices.
 Users have incredible flexibility to create the website that suits your style, with extensive theme options, post metabox options, and page metabox options.
 Comprehensive user documentation is available in the Admin Panel under Appearance->Canuck CP.

-= Backup Option =
-* back up created content to a page to prevent loss of data when you switch themes

-= Layout Options =
+= Donation Only =
-* left sidebar, right sidebar, both sidebars, fullwidth
-* Each page can use a different layout
-* optionally include breadcrumbs
-* optionally include featured images on WordPress core templates: archive, category, tag, and search
+* There is no upsell for this theme, all options and features are included.
+* Users who decide to use the theme can donate to the author at https://canuckdemo.kevinsspace.ca/donate/.

 = Static Home Page Buider =
 * easy to use, no need for a page builder